reeganviljoen/jmeter-ruby/README.md

 # Ruby-JMeter
->A release has not been made yet as compatability with current version of ruby have not been fixed

 > **JMeter-Ruby**  is a fork of the now defunk **Ruby-JMeter** that was built and maintained by Flood IO, this gem intends to be continaution of ruby-jmeter that is actievly maintained

 Tired of using the JMeter GUI or looking at hairy XML files?